1wunderkind/loopgpt-backend/DEPLOYMENT_PLAN.md

-# LoopGPT Backend Deployment Plan
+# LooptOS Backend Deployment Plan

-This document outlines the step-by-step process to deploy the LoopGPT backend to Supabase.
+This document outlines the step-by-step process to deploy the LooptOS backend to Supabase.

 ## 1. Prerequisites